 Below are examples of some of the classes that Temple Ahavat Shalom offers during the year for adults.
 We hope that you will join us in expanding your knowledge of Judaism.

-- Rabbi Klein’s Tuesday Morning Class will resume in the fall.
+- Rabbi Klein’s Tuesday Morning Class will resume in January.

 - Lunch ‘n’ Learn: The Former Prophets Class, led by our member Susan Segal will use Robert Alter’s translation: Ancient Israel – The Former Prophets: Joshua, Judges, Samuel, and Kings, W.W.
 Norton & Company.
 It is available in paperback on Amazon and in hardback through third-party sellers listed on Amazon.
 Come, let’s get into the folk memories, court intrigues, great kingdoms, and military campaigns of the “former prophets.”
-Thursdays, at noon, Temple Social Hall, beginning October 17, 2019.
+Thursdays, at noon, Temple Social Hall.
 Bring your lunch.